smart-batteries/EV_Project_Lambdas/README.md

 1. To connect to your RDS instance, you can: Download pgAdmin 4 and add it as a server; or connect in the terminal by following [these instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.Connect.html).
 For either method, you'll need:

   *  Host: the RDS endpoint.
-You can find that either in the console or via an AWS CLI command.
+You can find that either in the console's RDS section or via an AWS CLI command.
   *  Database: ```ev_project_db```.
 (Assuming you didn't change the ```db_name``` argument in the ```terraform/second/database/main.tf``` doc.)
   *  Username: the username you set in the ```terraform/second/variables.tf``` doc.
   *  Password: the password you set in the ```terraform/second/variables.tf``` doc.